 The College relies considerably on continued government funding.
-In 2021 90% of the College's revenue was ultimately public funded and this level of requirement is expected to continue.
+In 2022 90% of the College's revenue was ultimately public funded and this level of requirement is expected to continue.
 There can be no assurance that government policy or practice will remain the same or that public funding will continue at the same levels or on the same terms.
 The College mitigates the risk by:

-- o Ensuring that it continues to explore opportunities to diversify income - Delivering a curriculum that it responsive to the needs of the local community whilst also supporting Regional priority sectors and future skills needs - Maintaining a key focus on its quality profile to maintain and enhance its excellent reputation and be the college of choice for learners, parents and employers alike. - Maintaining and continuing to build partnerships with schools, employers and the business community - o Being responsive to any funding intelligence in a timely manner
+- o Ensuring that it continues to explore opportunities to diversify income - Delivering a curriculum that it responsive to the needs of the local community whilst also supporting Regional priority sectors and future skills needs - o Constantly monitoring its recruitment position and modelling the impact on future years funding - Maintaining a key focus on its quality profile to maintain and enhance its excellent reputation and be the college of choice for learners, parents and employers alike. - Maintaining and continuing to build partnerships with schools, employers and the business community - o Being responsive to any funding intelligence in a timely manner